 AARP/UnitedHealthcare Medicare Plan F

-AARP sells Medicare Supplement Insurance (or “Medigap”) through its partnership with UnitedHealthcare.
-AARP and UnitedHealthcare together are among the largest Medicare Supplement Insurance companies and partnerships.
-And Plan F has long been the plan with the highest share of enrollment.1
+UnitedHealthcare sells Medicare Supplement Insurance (or “Medigap”) through a partnership with AARP.
+Plan F has long been the plan with the highest share of Medicare Supplement plan enrollment.

 What Does AARP Plan F Cover?

-Medicare Supplement Insurance provides extra coverage for your Original Medicare (Medicare Part A and Part B) out-of-pocket costs.
+Medicare Supplement Insurance helps pay for your Original Medicare (Medicare Part A and Part B) out-of-pocket costs.
 These plans are often called “Medigap” because they pay for some of the gaps left open by Original Medicare, such as deductibles, copays and coinsurance.

-There are 10 different standardized Medigap plans available in most states, and the benefits offered by each type of plan are the same no matter which insurance company is selling them.
+There are 10 different types of standardized Medigap plans available in most states, and the benefits offered by each type of plan are the same no matter which insurance company is selling them.

 There are nine types of Medicare costs that may be covered by a Medigap plan, and each plan offers its own combination of either full, partial or no coverage across these areas.
 Plan F is the only plan to offer coverage of all nine types of costs.